pollum-io/react-native-theme-switch-animation/README.md

 A Plug & Play Animations for Switching (Dark/Light) themes. 🌗

 ### 🦄 Features

 - ✅ Supports multiple animation types.
 - ✅ Blazing fast - [60/120]fps
 - ✅ Plug and Play, doesn't matter what you use for switching themes
 - ✅ Can be used for different theme colors, not necessarily for dark/light
+- ✅ Supports turbo modules for new architecture

 <p align="center">
 <img src="https://github.com/WadhahEssam/react-native-theme-switch-animation/assets/24798045/0aa19507-702e-4075-b045-303ad27b3dc0" width="600"/>